Bikash-nath/Bookaholic/README.md

 # Bookaholic

-**Bookaholic is an online book store where customers can explore, read, buy books at affordable pricing.**
+**Bookaholic is an online book store where customers can explore, read and buy books at affordable pricing.**

 **Some Key Features are:**
 * Book Search & Read